Policy 4-5-1-2: Hiring Academic and Administrative Faculty

 Section 1: Notification

-- The hiring department submits a request to the appropriate dean, vice president, president to initiate the search.
+- The hiring department submits a request to initiate the search.

-- Upon approval, the president will offer the opportunity to nominate members to the screening committee (herein referred to as the committee) from Academic and Administrative faculty senates.
-The composition of the committee should include no less than five members with the majority representing the area where the position reports, but with at least one other WNC faculty and staff member, and may include community and other NSHE staff.
+- The president will offer the opportunity to nominate members to the search committee (herein referred to as the committee) from the Academic and Administrative faculty senates, and the Classified council.
+1. The composition of the committee should include no less than five members with the majority representing the area where the position reports including the position's supervisor, if possible, but with at least one other WNC faculty and staff member.
+2. The committee may include community members and other NSHE staff.